 Central to our vision for the 2018 World Masters is an Olympic Village experience, where players, spectators, families, and friends can compete, eat, drink, sleep, and enjoy numerous recreational activities all within a single property…and all in superior style.

 McArthur Squash Center comprises one piece of the vibrant Boar’s Head campus, which is nestled in the foothills of the Blue Ridge Mountains, just miles from the University of Virginia and a short two-hour drive from Washington, DC.
 Owned and operated by the University of Virginia Foundation, Boar’s Head offers 175 luxurious guest rooms and suites, all of which are within walking distance to the courts.
-Competitors will have priority booking rights for rooms at the Inn, though blocks of rooms will also be secured at a number of other area hotels.
+Competitors will have priority booking rights for rooms at the Inn, as well as several other local area hotels.

 The Sports Club boasts 26 tennis courts, a fitness center, yoga and group exercise classes, a multi-purpose gymnasium, and three outdoor swimming pools, to name just a few of the amenities.
 For those who wish to make time for golf alongside their squash endeavors, there is Birdwood, the resort’s 18-hole, par 72, Audubon-certified course, which offers challenging terrain complemented by scenic mountain views.